querycert/qcert/README.md

 ## Compile Queries

-Once the compiler is built, one can use it to compile queries.
+Once the compiler is built, it can be used to compile queries.
 The `samples` directory contains a few examples written in OQL (Object Query Language) syntax.
 For instance: